 We're a band of four musicians and we want to bring our light

 and sound engineer with us too.
-Do we need a CoS for him?
+Do we need a CoS for them?

-Yes, even if he or she is not being
+Yes, even if they are not being paid,

-paid, all members of your travelling party if integral to the
+all members of your travelling party if integral to the work you

-work you are doing in the UK must have their own CoS.
-This includes
+are doing in the UK must have their own CoS.
+This includes managers,

 Do I have to pay tax on my earnings in the UK, and is there a